amcpherson/remixt/README.md

         --results_files $results_h5
         --tmpdir $remixt_tmp_dir

-Note that remixt creates multiple jobs and many parts of remixt are massively parallelizable, thus it is recommended you run remixt on a cluster or multicore machine.
+Note that ReMixT creates multiple jobs and many parts of ReMixT are massively parallelizable, thus it is recommended you run ReMixT on a cluster or multicore machine.
 For parallelism options see the section [Parallelism using pypeliner](#markdown-header-parallelism-using-pypeliner).

 ### Output File Formats